SigNoz/signoz.io/blog/2022-09-26-distributed-tracing.md

 - **Ability to monitor emerging technologies**<br></br>
 OpenTelemetry has a wide number of libraries and SDKs for instrumenting code in various programming languages.
 If you decide to use any new technology, OpenTelemetry can readily be used to instrument it, and you don’t have to depend on propriety monitoring tools to extend that capability.

-## Getting started with Distributed Tracing
+## Getting started with Open Source Distributed Tracing

 SigNoz is an open-source APM tool that provides distributed tracing as one of its main capabilities.
 It is built to natively support OpenTelemetry so that you can build your entire monitoring stack with open source tools.